 - a.
-Investigate the effects of snails on community structure and ecosystem function (including both vertebrates and invertebrates) and food webs.
-This should include both field surveys and experimental approaches aimed at understanding the interactions between mudsnails and native species. - b.
+Investigate the effects of NZ mudsnails on community structure, food webs (both vertebrates and invertebrates), and ecosystem function.
+This should include both field surveys and experimental approaches aimed at understanding the interactions between NZ mudsnails and native species. - b.
 Investigate the effects of NZ mudsnails on vertebrates at higher trophic levels, including trout and waterfowl.
 Conduct research that can effectively answer the question "how much do native fish populations decline in specific watersheds after NZ mudsnails become abundant?" - c.
 Determine whether the costs of control and management of NZ mudsnails are significant.
-This should also be measured in terms of no control with anticipated effects on recreational opportunities, loss of revenue to local economies, construction, enforcement, signage, as well as ecological impacts. - d.
+This should compared with a no control with anticipated effects on recreational opportunities, loss of revenue to local economies, construction, enforcement, signage, as well as ecological impacts. - d.
 Investigate the basic ecology and ecological risk of the Great Lakes Clone.